Driving in Complex Environments: Advanced Driving ChallengesUpdated Nov. 16, 2020

 Student drivers must learn to adjust their driving behavior and new-found vehicle control skills to suit different driving environments and mitigate the risks which accompany them.
 The type and level of danger you are exposed to while driving can change dozens of times over in a single, short journey.

-Consider how many different types of road you will encounter when driving to school or work.
+Consider how many different types of roads you will encounter when driving to school or work.
 Are you likely to use quiet, rural roads, congested city streets or fast-paced highways?
 Perhaps, all the above?
-Learning about different types of road and the risks you may be exposed to while using them is an essential part of your driver’s education.
+Learning about different types of roads and the risks you may be exposed to while using them is an essential part of your driver’s education.
 Armed with this knowledge, you can alter your driving behavior to minimize your chances of being involved in an accident or collision.

 The materials that follow this introduction will explore the risks associated with different types of road and teach you how to manage them.
-We also discuss other factors which influence the level of danger you are exposed to while driving, such as hills, curved roadways, heavy traffic and highway work zones.
+We also discuss other factors that influence the level of danger you are exposed to while driving, such as hills, curved roadways, heavy traffic and highway work zones.

 Check out the section summaries below to find out what’s in store.
 We recommend working through each block of materials in turn to make sure everything has been covered.
 However, you may jump ahead to a specific section if you need information on that particular topic right away.

 What kind of dangers will you face when driving in a city?
 A typical inner-city driving environment could involve: